 The layout of the vineyard hanging from the steep slopes is dominated by low dry-stone walls that draw horizontal terraces in the landscape, giving the traditional architecture seen.
 The steepness make any mechanization impossible and work must be exclusively by hand.

 Tasting & food pairing

-Thanks to the black grenache, the nose is fruity with small fresh berries hints ; and concentrated.
+Thanks to the black Grenache, the nose is fruity with small hints of fresh berries, and concentrated.
 The round mouth offers silky tannins and can be appreciated young.

-La Pinède will be ideal to go with white or red meats and even fishes.
-As an aperitif, it should be served around 16°c.
+La Pinède is ideal with white or red meats and even fishes.
+As an aperitif, it should be served at around 16°c.